link1905/system-design-101/content/docs/web-service/api-design/_index.md

 s -> c: 1.2.3.4
 ```

-The complete set of these commands and other rules (e.g., authorization) for
-interacting with a process (or service) is called {{< term api >}}.
+The complete set of these commands, together with other rules (such as authorization), constitutes an {{< term api >}}.
-In this topic, we'll see how to produce this document effectively.
+For example, here’s the API definition from the earlier example:

 ```yaml
 api: